 Pursuant to s.
-1008.22, public education students receiving full-time instruction in Santa Rosa Online, through its partnerships with Florida Virtual School and K12, Inc., are required to take the appropriate state assessments according to their enrolled grade.
-These assessments include FLKRS (Grade KG), FAIR (KG-2), FCAT and FCAT 2.0 (Grades 3-10), FCAT Re-takes (Grades 11-12) and End of Course (EOC) exams (Grades 7-12).
-All assessments will take place on the campus of Locklin Technical Center.
+1008.22, public education students receiving full-time instruction in Santa Rosa Online, through its partnerships with its virtual providers, are required to take the appropriate state assessments according to their enrolled grade.
+All state assessments will take place at Santa Rosa Online, located on the campus of Locklin Technical Center.
 Students receiving part-time instruction through one of our virtual providers are required to take state assessments through their school of enrollment in Santa Rosa County.